 Codex CC Switch Graphical Configuration Tutorial

 Codex is a programming agent launched by OpenAI, which determines where requests are sent through the custom model_provider in ~/.codex/config.toml.
 By pointing it to the OpenAI Responses compatible proxy of Ace Data Cloud, you can use Codex at a lower price without needing a separate subscription to the official OpenAI account.
-Manually writing TOML configurations is not user-friendly for beginners, while CC Switch provides a graphical interface to help you easily create config.toml and auth.json, and switch between multiple vendors instantly.
+Manually writing TOML configurations is not user-friendly for beginners, while CC Switch provides a graphical interface to help you write config.toml and auth.json with one click and switch between multiple vendors instantly.

 This article explains how to connect Codex to Ace Data Cloud using CC Switch.

-CC Switch (official website ccswitch.io) is an open-source, cross-platform desktop configuration manager used to manage the configurations of multiple AI programming tools such as Claude Code, Claude Desktop, Codex, Gemini CLI, OpenCode, OpenClaw, Hermes, etc. It is built on Tauri 2 and is open-sourced under the MIT license, having received over 110,000 stars on GitHub (see farion1231/cc-switch).
+CC Switch (official website ccswitch.io) is an open-source, cross-platform desktop configuration manager used to unify the management of vendor configurations for multiple AI programming tools such as Claude Code, Claude Desktop, Codex, Gemini CLI, OpenCode, OpenClaw, and Hermes.
+It is built on Tauri 2 and is open-sourced under the MIT license, having received over 110,000 stars on GitHub (see farion1231/cc-switch).

 For Codex, CC Switch will manage two configuration files for you (see the official User Manual and 5.1 Configuration File Description):